-Instruction will be delivered using a hybrid model with the face-to-face component taking place on the ETBU campus at One Tiger Drive in Marshall, Texas.
+Courses that are taught fully online will be housed in the university's learning management system (Canvas).
+In addition, faculty may require weekly online learning sessions via Zoom.
+Students will need to check their syllabus for details about specific course requirements.
+Courses that are face-to-face will be delivered using a hybrid model with the face-to-face component taking place on the ETBU campus at One Tiger Drive in Marshall, Texas.
 Courses will be offered in eight-week terms during the fall and spring semesters and seven-week terms during the summer.
 The face-to-face component will be delivered through intensive all-day Saturday sessions with a web-based learning management system providing support for the hybrid format.
 Graduate faculty will serve as advisors to the students and as mentors for research projects.